-85. [Approved on 21/03/2023] Appropriate climate technologies, including traditional knowledge and Indigenous science can be used to adapt to the adverse effects of climate change at World Heritage properties.
+85. Climate technologies are technologies used to address climate change and include renewable energies such as wind energy, solar power and hydropower that help reduce GHG.
+Traditional knowledge and Indigenous science can also constitute climate technology with relevance to contemporary climate action.
+Various climate technologies - such as drought-resistant crops, early warning systems and sea walls - can be used to adapt to the adverse effects of climate change at World Heritage properties.
 These are key to the survival of many World Heritage properties and to the conservation of their Outstanding Universal Value; this is particularly true for cultural landscapes where there is a strong and harmonious human connection to the natural environment.